Workstation: Decline of RISC workstations

 In early 2018, RISC workstations were reintroduced in a series of IBM POWER9-based systems by Raptor Computing Systems.
-The Mac transition to Apple silicon greatly increased performance, power efficiency, and size efficiency over x86-64 with its ARM-based RISC architecture.
+In October 2024, System 76 introduced the Thelio Astra, an ARM workstation tailored for car software development.

 x86-64

 Most of the current workstation market uses x86-64 microprocessors.
 Operating systems include Windows, FreeBSD, Linux distributions, macOS, and Solaris.
 Some vendors also market commodity mono-socket systems as workstations.

 These are three types of workstations: